strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 ## Requests

 :::strapi Strapi 5 vs. Strapi v4
+Strapi 5's Content API includes 2 major differences with Strapi v4:

-In Strapi 5, the response format has been flattened, which means attributes are no longer nested in a `data.attributes` object and are directly accessible at the first level of the `data` object (e.g., a content-type's "title" attribute is accessed with `data.title`).
+- The response format has been flattened, which means attributes are no longer nested in a `data.attributes` object and are directly accessible at the first level of the `data` object (e.g., a content-type's "title" attribute is accessed with `data.title`).
+- Strapi 5 now uses **documents** <DocumentDefinition/> and documents are accessed by their `documentId`.
 :::

 Requests return a response as an object which usually includes the following keys:

 - `data`: the response data itself, which could be:
   - a single entry, as an object with the following keys:
-    - `documentId` (string)
+    - `id` (integer)
+    - `documentId` (string), which is the unique identifier to use when querying a given document,
     - the attributes (each attribute's type depends on the attribute, see [models attributes](/dev-docs/backend-customization/models#model-attributes) documentation for details)
     - `meta` (object)
   - a list of entries, as an array of objects